 An obvious fact: very young children don’t understand about the future.
 If they’re 6 years old, they simply can’t conceive of the fact that in a few years they will be in high school.
 This inability to comprehend their own desired or possible future extends into adolescence.
-However, with practice (repetition), a teen can establish this critical thinking skill.
+And if they don’t exercise future-thinking as a teen, this disability could harden into a pattern that extends into adulthood: a fixation on here-and-now satisfactions; reluctance to set or follow through with goals; failure to foresee consequences and making bad choices; not planning for future outcomes.

 And it’s important that they do so.
 Your attempts to give them wisdom, help them plan for important future events, and understand the future consequences of their actions depend on whether they’re able to seriously consider the reality of their future.
 Otherwise, your best efforts to guide them will seem irrelevant to their focus on here-and-now priorities.